seapagan/bundle-repo/README.md

 > than passing it via command line, especially if you frequently work with
 > private repositories.
 Just be sure to keep your configuration file secure.

+> [!NOTE]
+>
+> The UTF-8 encoding feature (`--utf8` flag or `utf8 = true` in config) ensures all text files
+> are encoded in UTF-8 before being included in the XML output.
+This is useful when working
+> with files that may use different encodings, ensuring compatibility with LLMs and other tools.
+> You can disable this with `--no-utf8` even if it's enabled in the config file.

 ## Ignored Files

 The tool will ignore the following files by default and (except for binary, see